nickhedley/gridtwin-za/RESULTS.md

 ## The findings, ranked by how well they would survive a hostile reviewer

-Twenty-one sections follow.
+Twenty-two sections follow.
 This index exists because the file passed 1,400 lines and the strongest results were no longer findable.
 Ranked by evidential strength, not by how interesting they are - the two are not the same, and the difference matters when choosing what to say in public.